What to know about a car’s out-the-door price

 - The out-the-door (OTD) price is the sum of all the costs you’ll pay for a car, including taxes and fees.

-- The OTD price is higher than the manufacturer’s suggested retail price (MSRP).
+- The OTD price is higher than the manufacturer’s suggested retail price (MSRP) because it includes those additional costs.

 - To get the best deal, negotiate the OTD price for a car rather than the monthly payment.

-By knowing this and other terms when car shopping, you are more likely to handle negotiations more successfully and drive away with the best deal possible.
+Before heading out to buy your next vehicle, take the time to understand how OTD compares to other terms like MSRP.
+That way you are more likely to handle negotiations successfully and drive away with the best deal possible.
+Plus, you can better prepare your budget.

 What is the out-the-door price?

-Knowing the OTD number is vital to ensure you are getting the best deal while negotiating — especially because you may be able to get some of the additional costs removed.
+Knowing the OTD number is vital to ensuring you are getting the best deal while negotiating — especially because you may be able to remove some of the additional costs.
 It is also important to request this number before signing off on your new vehicle because the out-the-door price is typically higher than the initial number you saw.

 However, your out-the-door price can also be affected by your trade-in and down payment.
 When you negotiate the total cost of the vehicle, request that the trade-in and down payment are not factored into the amount you pay.
 This way, you can see how much your vehicle will cost to finance before you put money down.